MatulaDesign/chipper/CHIPPER.md

 #### b) write

 You can use `useChip` itself to add data to your state by passing something as a second argument.
-If the chip with given key exists, the second argument is ignored, because `createQueue()` takes precedence.
+If the chip with given key exists, the second argument is ignored, because `loadChips()` takes precedence.

 ```javascript
 const user = useChip('user', { details: 'redacted' }).get().data; // { uid: "12345", name: "piglet" };